My Sweeten Story: Opening and Brightening an East Hampton Beach House

 Guest blog post by homeowner Alex

-We purchased a cedar-shingled house in East Hampton and the renovation began immediately.
+We purchased a cedar-shingled house in East Hampton and started renovating immediately.
 With two young kids, we were anxious to get this beach-house dream going.
 Jennifer, a speech-language pathologist, and I, a banker, also knew it would make an excellent Airbnb and wanted to have the house ready to list before summer.

 The house, which was built in 1979, had five bedrooms and two-and-a-half bathrooms.
 It needed a refresh.
 We wanted to give it an open, modern beach-house feel, and were looking to reconfigure the first floor to an open-plan concept, which would require not just knocking down a wall but removing essential load-bearing beams.

-We also knew we would need to work on the staircase, which looked dated and was not to code.
-It had a railing, but was essentially open, and unsafe since a kid could literally duck under it and fall through, or climb over.
-Additionally, since the stairway goes to the top floor, wrapping around to ascend nearly 2.5 stories, it was a definite safety hazard.
-We knew too, going in, that we’d have to do gut remodels of the kitchen and bathrooms, which had never been renovated.
+We knew we would need to work on the staircase, which looked dated and was not up to code.
+It had a railing, but was essentially open, and a kid could literally duck under it and fall through.
+We also knew that we’d have to do gut remodels of the kitchen and bathrooms, which had never been renovated.

 We started on the first floor.
-Our Sweeten contractor had warned us that revising the floorplan would be the biggest part of the project, and it was.
+Our Sweeten contractor had warned us that revising the floor plan would be the biggest part of the project, and it was.
 The kitchen, which was nestled in the house’s center, had a wall that contained a support beam.
 That essential wall, which separated it from the foyer, was the one we wanted to do away with.
 It took removing multiple load-bearing beams but that wall came down.
-From our contractor’s suggestion, we lowered the ceiling a few inches to conceal the perimeter beams making the ceiling entirely flush and with no seams.
+From our contractor’s suggestion, we lowered the ceiling a few inches to conceal the perimeter beams making the ceiling entirely flush and seamless.

-Now, the first floor is completely open and the space that was once three separate rooms—the kitchen, dining room, and den—is one continuous area.
+Now, the first floor is completely open and the space that was once three separate rooms—the kitchen, dining room, and den—is a continuous area.
 The change gives the home a much more open and airy feeling, letting the light filter through.